Maine Revenue Services logo

 4. Why would I have to report my refund as income?

-If you itemize deductions on your federal income tax return (instead of using the standard deduction), you may include state income taxes paid during the year in your itemized deduction amount.
-The itemized deduction reduces federal taxable income.
-Therefore, if any part of the state income tax included in itemized deductions on the federal return is later refunded by the state, that amount generally must be reported as taxable income for the year in which the refund is issued.
+Itemized deductions on a federal income tax return reduce federal taxable income.
+Therefore, if any state income taxes previously claimed as part of itemized deductions on the federal return are later refunded by the State, that amount generally must be reported as taxable income for the year the refund was issued.

-For example: A taxpayer included state income tax ($2,000) in itemized deductions on their 2022 federal return.
-Then, during 2023, they filed a 2022 Maine income tax return and received an income tax refund in the amount of $700.
-In January 2024, MRS reports to the taxpayer and to the Internal Revenue Service the refund issued during 2023 totaling $700.
-This means that the taxpayer only paid $1,300 in state income taxes for 2022, rather than the $2,000 claimed.
-Therefore, the taxpayer will generally be required to report the difference of $700 on the federal return for 2023.
+For example: A taxpayer included $2,000 of state income tax in itemized deductions on a 2024 federal return.
+During 2025, the taxpayer filed a 2024 Maine income tax return and received an income tax refund of $700.
+This means that the taxpayer only paid $1,300 in state income taxes for 2024, rather than the $2,000 claimed.
+In January 2026, Maine Revenue Services reports to the taxpayer and to the Internal Revenue Service the $700 refund issued during 2025.
+The taxpayer will generally be required to report the $700 refund as income on the federal return for 2025.

 Back to top